sotownsend/threadsafe-hiredis-rb/README.md

 ## Usage

-Hiredis can be used as standalone library, or be used together with redis-rb.
+ThreadsafeHiredis can be used as standalone library, or be used together with redis-rb.
 The latter adds in support for hiredis in 2.2.

 ### redis-rb

-To use hiredis from redis-rb, it needs to be available in Ruby's load path.
+To use threadsafe-hiredis from redis-rb, it needs to be available in Ruby's load path.
 Using Bundler, this comes down to adding the following lines:

 ``` ruby